 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.
+It’s often associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Why should you be constantly aware of CO2?

-The short answer is that CO2 awareness is a matter of life and death.
-CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
+Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
+CO2 is one of the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
 This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Clearwater homeowner.
-Acute poisoning takes place from inhaling large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
+Acute poisoning takes place from intaking large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Clearwater home?

 - No home should be without a reliable, tested CO2 detector.
-You can contact Midway Services to purchase one today.
+You can call Midway Services to purchase one today.

 - Batteries should be checked on a consistent basis for existing CO2 detectors.
 It's also recommended to replace the detector every 3-5 years.

 - If you experience or have experienced a few of the symptoms stated above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.